 This pair of drills followed was followed by the Makita XFD10R and the DEWALT DCD710S2, which both earned a 4 out of 10.
 The Makita did an excellent job at driving standard screws, matching the performance of the top drills overall — the DEWALT DCD771C2 and the DCD777C2.
 However, it struggled with the lag bolt.
 It initially seemed like it was doing well, driving the bolt in with more force than the Ridgid or the Ryobi, but the battery continued to inexplicably die on us — similar to the hole saw test.

 The DCD710S2 gets close with the lag screw, but it stalls out with a little over an inch to go and can't successfully drive the bolt into its full depth.
-It's fairly fast at driving in normal sized screws but it does complain and struggle when it comes to setting the countersink and can take a bit more time to set it than other drills.
+It's fairly fast at driving in normal-sized screws but it does complain and struggle when it comes to setting the countersink and can take a bit more time than other drills.

 Next, the BLACK+DECKER LDX120C and the WORKPRO each earned a 3 out of 10 for their less than stellar screw driving performance.
-The WORKPRO barely will drive the normal screws flush and it gets quite upset drilling multiple screws in a row in.
-It also couldn't drive in the lag screw, leaving it over an inch above the surface of the board when it quit.
+The WORKPRO was just barely able to set the countersunk head of a screw flush and that was if we only drove in a single screw and gave it a chance to rest.
+Performance fell off significantly if we drove in multiple screws one after another, with this drill even failing to come close to driving them to their full depth.
+It also couldn't drive in the lag screw, leaving it over an inch above the surface of the board when it called it quits.
 The LDX120C did even worse with the lag screws, quitting when there was close to two inches of screw left to drive.
 However, it could effectively drive in the normal wood screws and set the heads flush without too much issue, albeit very slowly.

 Finishing out the back of the group overall, the BLACK+DECKER BDCDD12C received a 2 out of 10.
 This 12-volt drill did the worst of them all with the ½" lag screw, stopping about 2.5" short.
 However, it did do a little better than the WORKPRO at driving in normal screws, setting the heads a little easier even though it sounds quite unhappy while doing so.